 There are a whole set of problems they face that can be solved only professionally.
 So, here’s the thing: you can go as an individual freelancer or as a small service providing company.

 You can actually add massive value to this market by identifying their problems and providing sustaining resolutions.
 Initially start with the common and basic ones that you are already aware of.
-Eventually, you will start to identify their problems as and when you work with them.
+Eventually, you will start to identify their problems and when you work with them.

 Here’s a simple yet profound theory: Go fishing where the fish are.
 If you go to a pond that’s filled with fish, you are more likely to catch a dozen.
-The same rule applies in all sales and marketing strategies.
+The same rule applies to all sales and marketing strategies.

 Generate leads where the demands are more.
 An Insurance advisor will catch hold of people whose insurance policies are due for renewal; simple enough?